 While attending Arkansas State University, Tyler was a member of the university’s debate team, during which he won both the 2004 Pi Kappa Delta National Championship and the 2007 Montgomery Cup international championship.
 While attending Loyola Law School, Tyler was the president of the Entertainment & Sports Law Society, a member of the Entertainment Moot Court Team, and the founding member of the Transactional Negotiation Team.
 Tyler serves a volunteer judge for debate tournaments, negotiation competitions, and mock trials.

-In his spare time, Tyler enjoys spending time with his lovely wife, son, and two dogs and cheering on the Arkansas State University Red Wolves.
+In his spare time, Tyler enjoys spending time with his lovely wife, two sons, and two dogs and cheering on the Arkansas State University Red Wolves.
 Wolves up!